Chi-Matty/Predictive-Analytics-for-At-Risk-Customer-Identification/README.md

-# Predictive Analytics for At-Risk Customer Identification
+# Customer Churn Prediction using Machine Learning

 ## Objective:
-Develop a machine learning model to predict customer churn by selecting an appropriate algorithm, training and validating the model, and defining evaluation metrics to assess its performance.
-The goal is to generate actionable insights that help the business identify at-risk customers and inform strategies for customer retention.
+Developed a machine learning model to predict customer churn by selecting suitable algorithms, training and validating the model, and defining evaluation metrics for performance assessment.
+The project demonstrates how data-driven churn prediction can support proactive business decisions and reduce customer loss.

 ## Project Summary:
 This project involved end-to-end predictive analytics for customer churn at Lloyds.
 It uses demographic and behavioral data to predict at-risk customers.